copperwater/xNetHack/doc/xnh-changelog-8.0.md

 - Cursed potions of gain level work in Sokoban (except on the topmost floor), and always make the hero appear on the downstairs of the level above.
 This incurs the usual cheating penalty.
+- Clumsily throwing a weapon not designed to be thrown abuses Wisdom.

 ### Interface changes